 Activity statuses mentioned in (i) & (ii) above are associated with 'being in labour force' and (iii) with 'not being in the labour force'.
-Within the labour force activity status (i) is associated with

-'employment' and that of (ii) with 'unemployment'.
+Within the labour force activity status (i) is associated with 'employment' and that of (ii) with 'unemployment'.

 Classification of each individual into a unique status poses a problem when more than one of the three activity statuses listed above concurrently obtain for a person.
 In such an eventuality, the identification uniquely under any one of the three activity statuses is done by adopting either the major time or priority criterion.
 The former is used for classification of persons under 'usual activity status' and the latter for classification of persons under 'current activity status'.
 The three major activity statuses have been further sub-divided into several detailed activity categories.
-If a person categorised as engaged in economic/non-economic activity, by adopting one of the two criteria mentioned above, is found to be pursuing more than one economic/non-economic activity during the reference period, the appropriate detailed status code will relate to the activity statuses used in the survey (with the corresponding codes) are:
+If a person categorised as engaged in economic/non-economic activity, by adopting one of the two criteria mentioned above, is found to be pursuing more than one economic/non-economic activity during the reference period, the appropriate detailed status code will relate to the activity in which relatively more time has been spent.
+The categories under each of the three major activity statuses used in the survey (with the corresponding codes) are: